badd-labs/badd-labs/lab4.1/README_solc.md

 sudo apt-get install solc
 ```

-2. Set up the Etherem client for this lab.
+2. Set up the Ethereum client for this lab.
 We will reuse your client data (e.g., accounts and balances) created in the previous lab, and connect to the same Ethereum network.
 ```
 cd ~
 cp -r lab3 lab4.1
 cd lab4.1
 ```

 3. Create a smart-contract file.
-Copy the text of the above helloworld program and save it in a file `~/lab4.1/hello.sol`.
+Copy the text of the above hello-world program and save it in a file `~/lab4.1/hello.sol`.
     - You can use a text editor of your preference to do this, such as `vim`, `emacs`, `gedit`.
 4. Compile the contract file using `solc` in the command below.
 You may also try `soljs` as the compiler.
 ```